We are a compassion ministry serving the poor in Malawi East Africa for the sake of the Gospel.

 Full day of workshops every two weeks, internships, peer teaching, and co-teaching.
 We are providing training for a career in teaching to very poor villagers.
 Education and opportunity gives dignity thst lifts people out of poverty.

-Our preschool and kindergarten students, many from non-Christian families learn short catechisms, Bible stories and verses, and they are learning to pray.
+We are now feedinf and educating over 1,000 students. preschool and kindergarten students, many from non-Christian families receve instruction each day including learning short catechisms, Bible stories Aesop’s Fables, Music, Structured Play, and Science.
+And they learn to pray.